joeyough/sentry/docs/SCOPE_AUDIT.md

 **Date:** April 17, 2026
 **Author:** Joey Mentz (3Nails Infosec)
-**Status:** Pre-demo audit.
-Jim's 13 discovery questions sent, awaiting response.
+**Status:** Discovery complete.
+Jim and Sibe's 13-question answers received and reconciled below.
-**Purpose:** Record the scope-discipline reasoning before the MVP demo, so every feature in v4 has a documented justification and every feature we *didn't* build has a documented reason.
+**Purpose:** Record the scope-discipline reasoning so every feature in the build has a documented justification and every feature we *didn't* build has a documented reason.

 ---